solo-io/supergloo/cmd/admissionwebhook/README.md

 ## Limitations
 The sidecar injector webhook currently has the following limitations:
 * Pods must match at most one `Mesh`
-* Pods must have at most one container
-* The container in the input pod must specify a `containerPort`
+* Each container in the input pod must specify a `containerPort`
 * `InjectionSelector` must be of type `Label` or `Namespace` (`Upstreams` is currently not supported)
 * AWS App Mesh is currently available only in the following AWS regions:
     * ap-south-1,